sokwiri/CAT-2-Team-404/lab_guide.md

 ## Overview

-This lab introduces the Key-Value Data Model using Redis.
-We will install Redis via Docker, load product inventory data, and perform CRUD operations using Python.
+This lab introduces the Key-Value Data Model using Redis: We will install Redis via Docker, load product inventory data, and perform CRUD operations using Python.

 ---